 Policy: When Program Administrators commit to One-Stop Shop approaches to delivering IQ MF efficiency programs, and other programs as applicable, in order to help participants navigate a complex program landscape, the approaches are defined as including the following:

+Contact and Engage/Seek Feedback from Any Tenant Organizations – engage tenants in the energy efficiency projects so they understand and can contribute to shaping the project.

 Program navigation support – making the process of participating in the IQ MF EE program easier through integrated program services.
 This can include a single point or reduced points of contact, application and enrollment support, coordinating access to other programs, assisting with coordination of rebates, incentives, and financing options, monitoring progress, and more.

 Application ease – reducing application burdens, which can include a single or universal intake application or other simplified processes.